Faculty of Science

 Minor programs are offered to broaden a student's educational background and complement a Major or Honours program.
 Science Minors are offered in the disciplines of Biology, Chemistry, Economics, Earth Sciences, Physics, Psychology, Mathematics and Statistics.
 The Minors follow the University guidelines outlined in Section V in the University-wide Academic Regulations of the Calendar and consist of a sequential and coherent grouping of courses totalling at least 24 credit hours (with a grade of C or better) as approved by the department offering the Minor.
 Courses that are required in the student's degree program may not normally be counted toward the Minor.

 The UNB Faculty of Science seeks to provide opportunities for students and employers to develop relationships that enhance the learning experience for students and present employers with skilled, motivated employees looking to make a career connection.
-To achieve this, the Faculty, through its constituent departments/programs, operates a Co-operative education program based on established partnerships with selected employers.
+To achieve this, the Faculty, through its constituent departments/programs, operates a co-operative education program (Co-op Program) based on established partnerships with selected employers.

-The Co-op team, reporting to the Dean of Science, liaises with the academic advisor in each department/program to ensure alignment between students’ academic and professional experience objectives.
-Additional oversight is provided by the Faculty of Science Co-op Committee, which functions like a board of directors, and, as such, influences the Co-op program’s strategies and policies.
-The effectiveness of the Co-op program in delivering the planned professional internship experience is closely monitored and assessed by the Co-op coordinators through interactions with the students, company personnel, and the University.
+A Co-op team, reporting to the Dean of Science, liaises with the academic advisor in each department/program to ensure alignment between students’ academic and professional experience objectives.
+The effectiveness of the Co-op Program in delivering the planned professional internship experience is closely monitored and assessed by the Co-op Office through interactions with the students, company personnel, and UNB.

 Co-operative education is available within all Science Programs including BAS and BA/BSc.
 Work terms may be 4, 8, 12 or 16 months in duration and are generally interspersed with academic study terms.
+Specifics can be obtained from the Engineering and Science Co-op Program Office.
 Prior to applying for Co-op jobs, students will be oriented to the process and will be assisted in preparing resumes and for job interviews.

 Co-op Program Eligibility

-1. Students must be registered as full-time students in an undergraduate science, BAS or BA/BSc degree program at UNB.
-Students on Co-op work terms retain their full-time status.
+- A student must be registered as a full-time student in an undergraduate science, BAS or BA/BSc degree program at UNB (a student retains their full-time student status while being on a Co-op work term).

-2. Students must have completed at least 32 ch of study in science prior to their first Co-op work term.
+2. A student must have completed at least two terms of full-time science-related courses at UNB prior to their first Co-op work term.

-Co-op Work Term Requirements1.
-Students completing the first year of science studies will be limited to an initial summer work term of 4 months.
+3. A student who has completed the first year of full-time science-related courses at UNB will be limited to an initial summer work term of 4 months.

-7. Students must register for the appropriate Work Term Report Course.
-The student’s evaluation by the employer will be taken into consideration but the final assessment on whether or not a work term has been successful will be the responsibility of the Faculty of Science.
+10. The student's evaluation by the employer will be taken into consideration but the final assessment on whether or not a work term has been successful will be the responsibility of the Faculty of Science, based on the student's completion of a work-term report.
+Where available, successful completion will also be recorded as credit (CR) for a science-department co-op course.

-8. A Co-op designation is awarded upon graduation to those students who have successfully completed work terms that total at least 12 months.
+11. Co-op Education Designation is awarded upon graduation to those students who have successfully completed a minimum of 12 months of work terms.

-More information can be obtained from the Co-op Office.
+More information can be obtained from the Engineering and Science Co-op Program Office.

 The normal requirement for first year science (which must be completed before graduation) is MATH 1003, MATH 1013 (6 ch), 18 ch of First Year lectures in three of the four subject areas of Biology, Chemistry, Earth Sciences and Physics, plus 8 ch of laboratories to accompany lectures in two of the subject areas.
 In addition, there are two term courses of electives that may be taken which can be chosen from courses offered by various faculties (6 ch total) or they can be two terms of science laboratories (4 ch) to accompany the third science subject chosen.
 The total course load will be 36 to 38 ch depending on the above selections.
 The particular first year science lecture and lab courses should be chosen to fit into the student's future degree program.
 SCI 1001 is also normally taken in first year, but is not a requirement for graduation.